j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 the elegant footprint of a theorem amid those sprawling instances which it explains,
-purports to explain.  *I will put*
+purports to explain  *...I will put*

 *you in a cleft of rock and cover you*

 The theme is an ascetic one,
-of growing thinner that Reality may thicken.
+of growing thinner to thicken Reality.

-It says the more precipituous our foothold the greater our view,
+It says the more precipituous foothold yields a greater view.

 Perspective requires that we cannot touch.